spring-epfl/WebGraph/README.md

 #### Preparing Crawl Data

 To generate the crawl data needed for the pipeline, you need to run a crawl using the installed OpenWPM tool.
+To run a crawl, first update the script `demo.py` to read in the list of sites that you want to visit.
+Then, run `demo.py`.

 After you run the demo, a `datadir` folder will be created in your `demo` directory.
 Inside the folder, you will find two database files to be used in our pipeline: `crawl-db.sqlite` and `content.ldb`

+### Pipelines

+The codebase consists of two pipelines: WebGraph and Robustness.
+We describe each of them below.

-### Pipeline
+#### WebGraph Pipeline

+This pipeline runs the WebGraph system, which is a graph-based Ad and Tracking Services (ATS) detection system.
+WebGraph takes in crawl data, builds graph representations of sites, extracts features and labels from these representations, and trains a machine learning model.

-with WebGraph, we mainly present two tasks that you can run:
+With the WebGraph code, we present two tasks that you can run:

 1. Graph Preprocessing and Feature building
 2. Classification (training and testing)